CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 Sincelejo, capital of the Department of Sucre, is known for its festivities on January 20 - a great Spanish heritage to celebrate with bullfights, bulls as protagonists - and its climate is spectacular if you like the heat, average temperature of 28 ° C, and the lowest can be 22 ° C.

-Why book Caucasia to Sincelejo bus with redBus?
+Why book a Caucasia a Sincelejo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Caucasia to Sincelejo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Caucasia to Sincelejo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Colombian municipality, capital of the department of Sucre.
 It’s located in the northwestern part of the country, in the Colombian Caribbean Region.
 Sincelejo was re-founded by the captain and engineer Antonio de la Torre y Miranda, by order of the governor of Cartagena, Juan de Torrezar Diaz Pimienta.
 The first establishment of the population was realized on the space occupied by the Zenu natives.
 In the nineteenth century, the demography and economy of Sincelejo grew due to the cultivation of sugar cane and the manufacture of liquor.
 In 1851, due to this growth, it was positioned as the capital of one of the provinces created in the Federal State of Bolivar, with a liberal profile.
 In 1966, the department of Sucre was created and Sincelejo was proclaimed as its capital.
 The city is known as the "Pearl of the Savannah" for the strength of its inhabitants and due to the conservation of artistic and cultural traditions.